samschott/desktop-notifier/README.md

 loop.run_forever()
 ```

-Desktop-notifier itself uses Rubicon Objective-C to interface with Cocoa APIs so you
+Desktop-notifier itself uses Rubicon Objective-C to interface with Cocoa APIs.
+A full
-will not be adding a new dependency.
-A full example integrating with the CFRunLoop is
+example integrating with the CFRunLoop is given in
-given in [examples/eventloop.py](examples/eventloop.py).
+[examples/eventloop.py](examples/eventloop.py).
 Please refer to the
 [Rubicon Objective-C docs](https://rubicon-objc.readthedocs.io/en/latest/how-to/async.html)
 for more information.